What Are Down Payment And Closing Costs On Home Purchase

 However, any excess in sellers concessions cannot go to the buyer.
 It needs to be returned to the seller so homebuyers should not ask for more sellers concession than the actual closing costs.

 Using Sellers Concessions For Closing Costs On Home Purchases

-FHA and USDA allow a maximum 6% sellers concession towards the buyer’s closing cost credit.
+FHA and USDA allow a maximum of 6% seller’s concession towards the buyer’s closing cost credit.
 VA allows a maximum of 4% sellers concessions.
 Conventional loans allow a maximum of 3% sellers concession towards the buyers closing costs.
-In the event, if the home seller is not willing to give a sellers concession towards buyers closing costs, then the lender can cover part, if not all, of the closing costs by giving the borrower a lenders credit towards closing costs in lieu of a slightly higher mortgage rate.
+In the event, if the home seller is not willing to give a seller’s concession towards buyers closing costs, then the lender can cover part, if not all, of the closing costs by giving the borrower a lender credit towards closing costs in lieu of a slightly higher mortgage rate.